 Next, carefully chop the square edges off the chunk and slowly whittle it down into an egg shape, with a wider top and a narrower bottom.
 If you’re using neoprene, slice off a 22mm long cylinder and shape it in a similar fashion.

 - Add Genie clip to run ring

 Take a genie clip and insert it into the small eye of a low-resistance plastic run ring; feed it down until the run ring sits in the bend of the clip.

 Pierce the foam with a baiting needle, starting from the narrow end, and thread it down so that the needle end protrudes through the other side of the foam.
 Hook into the small eye of the genie clip and push the foam down over the clip.
 Force the foam over the run ring until it nestles against the large-bore eye.

-At this point you have two options, depending on how far you want your run ring to pop-up off the bottom.
-You can either hook the snap link into the genie clip eye or cut a length of powergum, thread this through the eye and tie into a loop.
+At this point you have two options, depending on how far you want your run ring to pop-up off the bottom: You can either hook the snap link straight into the genie clip eye, to create a buoyant run ring (in which case, you’re done!), or add a length of powergum to pop-up further above the bottom (see next step…).